 VisionCanadian agriculture is a global leader in stewardship of our land through science.

-MissionFor the Agricultural Institute of Canada to be Canada’s Voice for Agricultural Research and Innovation
+MissionFor the Agricultural Institute of Canada to be a unifying voice for Canada’s cross-sectorial agricultural research and innovation.

 - Influence Public Policy

 - Promote Careers in Agricultural Research

 - Be the key partner in Canada for international activity

 On June 2, 1920, the Canadian Society of Technical Agriculturists was formally launched.
 The idea of an organization dedicated to the professional aspects of Canadian agriculture caught on and branches quickly formed across the country.